binxio/cfn-postgresql-user-provider/README.md

 ```

 ## Conclusion
-With this solution:

-- databases, schemas and users can be provisioned just like a database.
+With this solution users and databases can be provisioned just like a database.